 2 And he said to them, “Did you receive the Holy Spirit when you believed?”
 And they said, “No, we have not even heard that there is a Holy Spirit.”
 3 And he said, “Into what then were you baptized?”
 They said, “Into John's baptism.”
 4 And Paul said, “John baptized with the baptism of repentance, telling the people to believe in the one who was to come after him, that is, Jesus.”
 5 On hearing this, they were baptized in the name of the Lord Jesus.
 6 And when Paul had laid his hands on them, the Holy Spirit came on them, and they began speaking in tongues and prophesying.
 7 There were about twelve men in all. – Acts 19:2-7

-On the surface this text seems to place a definitive distinction between the baptism of John and the baptism of Christ as well as Spirit baptism and water baptism.
-Instead of permitting the descriptive elements of this text to shape doctrine, they should be compared to the other things found on baptism.
+On the surface, this text seems to place a definitive distinction between the baptism of John and the baptism of Christ as well as Spirit baptism and water baptism.
+Instead of permitting the descriptive elements of this text to shape doctrine, they should be compared to the other texts in Acts on baptism.
 The gospel of Luke links together the baptism of John and Jesus (Luke 3:3; 24:47).
-There is hardly any room to separate the two except on the basis of reading Acts 19:5 in the straight forward-water baptism—sense.
-This however is not necessary since Acts starts with a use of the word "baptize" in the Spirit sense (Acts 1:5).
-Luke then makes clear that this type of baptism came from the laying on of hands and resulted in speaking tongue.
-This very combination of events is laid in the book of Acts concerning individuals baptized in the name of Jesus Christ (Acts 8:12-17)!
-The name attached to the baptism is not the important variable!
-So the situation for these disciples of John is not the result of John’s baptism over against Christ’s baptism but for a distinct expansion of the church through the hands of the Apostles.
+There is hardly any room to separate the two except on the basis of reading Acts 19:5 in the straightforward—water baptism—sense.
+This, however, is not necessary since Acts starts with a use of the word "baptize" in the spiritual sense (Acts 1:5).
+In Acts 19, Luke makes clear that this type of baptism came from the laying on of hands and resulted in speaking tongue.
+This very combination of events has already been performed once in the book of Acts to individuals baptized in the name of Jesus Christ (Acts 8:12-17)!
+The name attached to the baptism is not the important piece of information!
+The situation for these disciples of John is not the result of John’s baptism over against Christ’s baptism but instead a distinct expansion of the church through the hands of the Apostles.
 Peter and John had their ministries confirmed in Acts 8 by giving the Spirit long after water baptism.
 Here too, Paul’s ministry is confirmed by his ability to give the Holy Spirit through the laying on of hands.